 Manage your hard disks

-- Hard disks may slow down if the data stored on them is too fragmented.
+- Computer hard disks may run slowly if the data stored on them is too fragmented.
 You should run a defragmentation utility every six months.
 This rearranges the data on the hard disk more efficiently.

 Viruses and cyber security

-Viruses, spyware and hackers are all serious threats to your company's data.
-Always take security precautions, and seek expert advice if you are in any doubt as to what you need.
+Viruses, spyware and malicious hackers are all serious threats to your company's data.
+Always take security precautions, update software and seek expert advice if you have concerns about your data security.

 Install security software on all your devices

-- Respected security software packages come from Symantec, McAfee and Sophos amongst others.
+- Security software, including anti-virus protection, can keep your computers and networks safe from attacks.
+Respected security software packages are available from Symantec, McAfee and Sophos amongst others.

 - A security package should include anti-virus and anti-spyware software, plus a firewall and email protection.